Today is a good day.

 To keep things running smoothly, WordPress uses a few caching mechanisms to store often-used data.
 These nifty mechanisms allow quick access to a website.

 - Object cache: Helps to speed up web page generation times by storing frequently accessed data in memory.
-It’s built-in and runs by default automatically, but this isn’t the type of cache most people think of to increase website speed.
+It’s built-in and runs automatically.
+This isn’t the type of cache most people think of to increase website speed.

-- Static file caching: Involves storing a copy of a generated webpage on the server.
+- Static file caching: Involves storing a copy of a generated web page on the server.
 When the visitor goes to your website, they see this copy of your web page.
 There are several WordPress plugins that enable static file caching with just a few clicks.
-I use WP Rocket.
+The plugin I prefer is WP Rocket.

 - Cloudflare in WordPress: Cloudflare is a revolutionary WordPress caching system.
 It uses the cloud to serve up your website pages to your visitors no matter where they live.

-If you’re using a plugin – which you should – then the cache is usually stored in the wp-content folder on your web host’s server, which your website manager at Emily Journey & Associates can help you find.
+If you’re using WordPress caching plugins (you should be!), you can usually find the cache in the wp-content folder on your web host’s server.
+Your website manager at Emily Journey & Associates can help you find it.

 Google cache and using Incognito

 What about Google cache?
-Google crawls all websites and their pages using “Googlebot” and takes a snapshot of every webpage for backup purposes.
-For example, on Google Chrome, it will use the snapshot if a page is down or isn’t available).
+Google crawls all websites and their pages using “Googlebot.”
+It then takes a snapshot of every web page for backup purposes.
+For example, on Google Chrome, it will use the snapshot if a page is down or unavailable.